RISK AND CRISIS MANAGEMENT SERIES

 Figure 2 considers the protection of a facility that contains high-risk assets.
 Often planners will design the Security elements to protect these assets and though they may engage with some stakeholders: such as internal suppliers for power sources to connect Security systems; or external stakeholders such as the Company contracted to install a wall or fence.
 However they may not consider the water supplies to the installation, or the environmental visual impact these constructions have to house prices in the local area.

 Figure 2: Defence in Depth for High Profile Assets

-These issues really underpin the concerns this series of articles aim to address over coming months a holistic approach to risk and crisis management.
+These issues really underpin the concerns that this series of articles aims to address over the coming months using a holistic approach to risk and crisis management.
 Figure 2 illustrates the basic model that the series will address and this layered approach to risk, security, crises and emergency management.

 What are we trying to protect?

 One of the first questions we must ask is:

 - What are we actually trying to protect?
 This must closely be followed by: